 Wow – glorious!
 We’ve got some clouds to contend with, which is common when working with imagery.
 Note the sediment coming out of the Waimak – might have been a Norwest day.
 Also check out the disturbed sediments around the northern bays of Banks Peninsula.
-This image was captured on 15 Dec 2016 – here’s what the weather was like.
+This image was captured on 15 Dec 2016 (note: the date is in Greenwich Mean Time which would have been the 16th here) – here’s what the weather was like that day.

 (Ain’t the internet amazing?)
+So, yes, it was a bit norwest that day and more so the previous day.
 We could go into the metadata to figure out exactly what time the image was captured but let’s not.
 Instead, now that we’ve seen we can rearrange the bands, let’s play around with this image.
 Below, I’ve reset the band combinations to 5, 4, 3 – this is the standard “false colour” combination you may have seen before:

 Why “false”?
 We’re using the infrared band for red – our eyes can’t see these wavelengths but Pro simply uses the values in the layer as if they were the red values.
 This allows us to visualise the infrared and is useful for highlighting vegetation – it’s akin to an NDVI layer in some ways, only completely different.

 The next combination is 7, 6, 4 which is suited to distinguishing urban areas and is less susceptible to haze (though we still have clouds):

 This doesn’t do a spectacular job – perhaps Christchurch really is the “Garden City” so urban areas don’t stand out so well.
 By comparison, here’s one from LA where things stand out much better:

 A 6, 5, 2 combination gives us a bit more contrast between different agricultural land covers: